joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 ## Before you begin
 {: #deploy-k8-prerequisites-firewall}

-1. The {{site.data.keyword.blockchainfull_notm}} Platform can be installed only on the [OpenShift Container Platform 3.11](https://docs.openshift.com/container-platform/3.11/welcome/index.html){: external}.

-2. You need to install and connect to your cluster by using [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/3.11/cli_reference/get_started_cli.html#installing-the-cli){: external} to deploy the platform.
+1. Create a Kubernetes cluster on the x86_64 Kubernetes v1.11 or higher container platform of your choice.
+2. Ensure the default storage class is configured.
+3. Ensure you can connect to your cluster and login from the command line.

 ## Pull the {{site.data.keyword.blockchainfull_notm}} Platform images